Improved Stability and Generalization Guarantees of the Decentralized SGD Algorithm: Towards Optimization-Dependent Generalization Bounds

 where $\theta_{S_j}^*$ is the (local) empirical risk minimizer of $R_{S_j}$. \end{theorem} Here, $C_W$ corresponds to an upper bound on the series $C_W^{(t)} \triangleq \sum_{s=0}^{t-1}\|W^s - W^{s+1}\|_2$.
 Its existence is guaranteed (see Lemma \ref{lemma:C_W} in Appendix \ref{app:data-dep}), but unfortunately in most cases $C_W^{(t)}$ and $C_W$ do not have a closed form expression.
 However, it can be shown for instance that $C_W=0$ for $W=I$ (local SGD) or $C_W=1$ for $W=\frac{1}{m}\1\1^T$ (complete graph with uniform weights).
 More generally, a condition for $C_W$ to be small is to be close to the identity graph.

 \textbf{Upper bound analysis.} The first term of the upper bound is of order $\calO(\frac{\sqrt{T}}{mn})$ and depends on the averaged optimization error at initialization.
 This illustrates that if we are good at the initial point $\theta^{0}$, few steps of D-SGD are going to be necessary before reaching a stable point.
 The other terms are of order $\calO(\frac{T}{mn})$, the last one being graph-dependent with the constant $C_W$, while the other two depend on the variance $\sigma^2$.
 From the worst case point of view, we therefore recover the rate $\calO(\frac{T}{mn})$ provided in Theorem \ref{thme:convex}.
-However, this new bound is more informative as it allows exhibiting other regimes.
+However, this new bound is more informative as it showcases other regimes.
 For instance, when $\sigma$ and $C_W$ are sufficiently small, the first term becomes dominant, and the bound becomes of order $\calO(\frac{\sqrt{T}}{mn})$, which strictly improves the worst-case upper bound.
 Last but not least, if $W=I$ and $\eta\leq\frac{1}{\sqrt{T}}$, we have $C_W=0$ and we obtain a bound of order \looseness = -1

-which is the same as the data-dependent bound obtained in \citet[Theorem 3]{kuzborskij2018data} for centralized SGD with $mn$ data points.
+which is the same as the optimization-dependent bound obtained in \citet[Theorem 3]{kuzborskij2018data} for centralized SGD with $mn$ data points.
 This illustrates that our results generalize those obtained for centralized SGD in past studies.